 Upon approval by ordinance of the final development Plan by the City Council, the City Clerk, upon direction of the applicant and receipt of the recording fees from the applicant, shall record all dedications, covenants, and such other documents as may be required by the City.
-The final development plan, as approved by the City Council, shall be recorded within six months following the passage of the ordinance approving said final development plan; if not so recorded, the approval thereof shall be automatically null and void withdrawn and held for naught.
+The final development plan, as approved by the City Council, shall be recorded within six months following the passage of the ordinance approving said final development plan; if not so recorded, the approval thereof shall be automatically null and void.